Tuesday, September 30, 2008

 Always before pollution has been a localized problem.
 Indeed, the technical definition of pollution is an excessive concentration of any substance within a given volume.
 Normally, that “volume” is something fairly specific like the water downstream from a paper mill or the air under an overpass.
 People with choice move upstream or into the suburbs, and since it is the people with choice that make money from the pollution generators and write the laws that govern them, change happens slowly.
 Only when the people with choice can not reasonably escape is serious action taken.

 The EPA’s immensely successful Acid Rain Program is an excellent example of this.
-East coast cities in the US were suffering because of NOx and S
+East coast cities in the

 What I glean from all this is that cap-and-trade trade treaties (like Kyoto) can be used to great effect if the rich parties involved think they have something to gain from signing on.
+Apparently,

 With the biggest historical carbon footprint by far, the most luxury emissions and the richest population in the world, America has the most room for improvement and the most power to change.
 In order to avoid the worst disasters associated with a rapidly warming planet, we need to make big changes and big sacrifices immediately.
 So I implore you America: keep stalling if you want.
 Keep bemoaning the inaction of India and China, whose per capita emissions are small fractions of ours.
 Carry on as you were; you will only be hurting everybody.